What are the top traits of millionaire traders?

 Since I established my Millionaire mentor/teacher to a number of talented and successful students.
 Some of my students have broken the million dollar mark, and many more have achieved six-figure profits, all with just starting with a few thousand dollars…aka incredible levels of financial success.**, I have acted as

-You will never become crazy successful or break the million dollar mark four times over, like my student Tim Grittani, unless you give yourself permission to really dream big.
-Don’t stop at a goal like paying off your credit card debt.
+You will never become crazy successful or break the million dollar mark four times over, like my student Tim Grittani, unless you give yourself permission to really dream big.** Don’t stop at a goal like paying off your credit card debt.
 That’s a great milestone along the way, but allow yourself to have much bigger and sexier ultimate goals, like starting your own restaurant or buying a Ferrari.
-It’s these dreams that will give you something exciting to work toward and give you motivation.
+It’s these dreams that can give you something exciting to work toward and give you motivation.

 Download a PDF version of this post as PDF.

 2. Direction.
 To become successful, a student must have a great sense of direction.
 They have allowed themselves to dream big, and they have defined goals.
-But beyond that, they have a sense of direction; that is to say, they have an idea of what will get them from here (dreaming, wanting) to there (dreams, realized).
+But beyond that, they have a sense of direction; that is to say, they have an idea of what can get them from here (dreaming, wanting) to there (dreams, realized).

-For my millionaire students, that direction is becoming successful at trading.
+For my students, that direction is becoming successful at trading.
 By joining the Tim Sykes Millionaire Challenge team, they have chosen trading penny stocks as the direction which will get them where they want to go.

 3. Drive.
 This continues to build on the last two traits.
 Dreams are important to help you define goals.
 Direction is important to have a roadmap to get there.
 Drive, then, is like the fuel that takes you there.
 You might be able to come up with goals and figure out how you might reach them til you’re blue in the face, but the fact is, you’ll never realize your dreams until you’re willing to put in the work and energy to get there.